martindospel/SnabbCode/README.md

 # Snabby

-Still an MVP, but you can check it out here --> [Snabby](https://snabby.vercel.app/)
+Still at the MVP stage, but you can check it out here --> [Snabby](https://snabby.vercel.app/)

 #### Tech stack
 OpenAI, Node.js, Vite